SEO for Google Web Stories

 The goal of Web Stories – according to Google – is to create so-called “snackable” content.

-– Videos should be no longer than 15 seconds and should have subtitles.
+– Videos should be preferably less than 15 seconds and should be no longer than 60 seconds per page.

 – All video content should be showcased in portrait not in landscape mode so that the viewing experience is optimized for mobile devices.